 After a while, we appeared at Horseshoe Bend, but this time we were on the water rather than on the viewing cliff face 800 feet higher.
 Tomorrow we would be up there looking down on where we are now!

-The water colour was a glorious green, reflecting the ever-changing light, which made taking photos more challenging.
+The water color was a glorious green, reflecting the ever-changing light, which made taking photos more challenging.
 On the return leg of the ride, we used power all the way back to the dam.

 Antelope Canyon and Horseshoe Bend

 From Bryce, our journey took us south and eastwards towards Page in Arizona.
 On the way we passed miles and miles of unusual rock formations, and also had a fleeting view of the purple Vermillion Cliffs.
 Then we were confronted with a stunning view of Lake Powell with the evening sun shining on the far cliffs and rock outcrops.
 This is where we were going to spend a night.